Zaid-Ajaj/the-elmish-book/chapters/commands/async-xhr.md

 ```
 Much much better, easy to read and to understand.
 Promises don't change the computation, they provide a nice syntactic sugar (using the `.then()` function) around callback-based APIs and make them easier to reason about.

 Alright, after this little detour you must be wondering why this is relevant to our F# implementation of `httpRequest`.
-To put it simply: F#'s `Async` expressions compiled with Fable are more or less the equivalent of Javascript's Promises, they are just syntax sugar around callback-based APIs.
+To put it simply: F#'s `Async` expressions compiled with Fable are more or less the equivalent of JavaScript's Promises, they are just syntax sugar around callback-based APIs.

-In the same way we created the `wait` function that returns a Promise from the `setTimeout` function in Javascript, we could write a `wait` function in F# that does exactly the same thing, except it is implemented as `Async<unit>`:
+In the same way we created the `wait` function that returns a Promise from the `setTimeout` function in JavaScript, we could write a `wait` function in F# that does exactly the same thing, except it is implemented as `Async<unit>`:
 ```fsharp
 open Browser